theharism/Sapre/README.md

 # Sapre
-A weekly sales predictor python script using ML models
+A weekly sales predictor python script using RandomForestRegressor and XGBRegressor ML models